How to apply for the ETIAS permit to travel to EuropeErika

 How long is it valid for?

-The ETIAS permit is valid for 3 consecutive years, during which time you can travel between any of the Schengen Agreement countries, provided the trip is a maximum of 90 consecutive days.
+The ETIAS permit is valid for 3 consecutive years, during which you can travel between any of the Schengen Agreement countries, but the trip has to be for a maximum of 90 consecutive days.

 What documents do I need to apply for the ETIAS permit?